skit-ai/hiring/ml-for-programmers/README.md

 5. **Inferring conversational flows from cases**

-For most of the conversational agent, we create a _flow_ based on the use case.
-A flow defines how call goes in the sense that it tells what does the bot do at every state of the call.
+For many conversational agent use cases, we create a _flow_ based on the problem definition.
+A flow defines how conversations go in the sense that it tells what does the bot do at every _state_ of the call.
 This can be seen as a finite state machine (fsm) where we jump from state to state based on user's response.

 Task here is to infer the structure of such a flow based on examples of real conversations that happened using that flow.
 As an example, consider the